Rhynd/NewTab_Extention/README.md

 ## Availability

-The extension will be added to the Microsoft Edge Add-ons store soon. (hopefully)
+The extension is avaible on the [edge add-ons store](https://microsoftedge.microsoft.com/addons/detail/rhynds-custom-new-tab-pa/iapagninkmhggolbkonhbjpdhmhoennj)

 ## Installation (Manual)